Dublin’s Darkside: 5 Frightfully Good Things to See and Do in Dublin

 From chilling hauntings to thrilling bus tours, we’ve tracked down some of Dublin’s spookiest attractions for you to experience the next time you visit the Irish capital.

-Planning a trip soon?
+Planning a trip to Ireland soon?
 Sink your teeth into these top Dublin tours and haunted hotspots…

 In its 800 year history, Malahide Castle has generated plenty of spooky stories – and tonnes of tales of unusual, paranormal activity.
 In fact, the castle, located on Dublin’s north side is said to be home to no less than six ghostly residents.